Coarse-Grid Selection Using Simulated Annealing: Results

 \subsection{Structured-grid discretizations with geometrically structured subdomains}

 We start by considering the five-point finite-difference stencil on a fixed (uniform) $32\times 32$ mesh, and consider the effects of changing both the size of the Gauss-Seidel subdomains and the distribution of work in the algorithm.
 As a measure of quality of the results, we consider the maximum of the ratio $|F|/|\Omega|$ over all constraint-satisfying $F$-sets generated in a single run of the annealing algorithm.
-As a comparison, for this problem, the best ``by-hand'' optimization of the size of the $F$-set yields $|F|/|\Omega| = 0.8047$, as depicted by the blue lines in \Cref{fig:maxfptVsastepPsubdomPcyc_FD32_struc_geom_5-50K2-5L2M_2-3-4-6}, while the greedy algorithm~\cite{maclachlan2007greedy} yields $|F|/|\Omega| = 0.561$ (not depicted because it is far from the data shown here).
+As a comparison, for this problem, the best optimization ``by hand'' of the size of the $F$-set yields $|F|/|\Omega| = 0.8047$, as depicted by the black lines in \Cref{fig:maxfptVsastepPsubdomPcyc_FD32_struc_geom_5-50K2-5L2M_2-3-4-6}, while the greedy algorithm~\cite{maclachlan2007greedy} yields $|F|/|\Omega| = 0.561$ (not depicted because it is far from the data shown here).
 We vary three algorithmic parameters in \Cref{fig:maxfptVsastepPsubdomPcyc_FD32_struc_geom_5-50K2-5L2M_2-3-4-6}, the total number of SA steps per DoF, with values ranging from \num{5000} to \num{2000000}, the number of SA steps per DoF in a single sweep of Gauss-Seidel on each subdomain, and the size of the subdomains used in the Gauss-Seidel sweeps.
-Of these, the number of SA steps per DoF per sweep of Gauss-Seidel is correlated least with the quality of results.
-For the smallest subdomain sizes (in particular, the $2\times 2$ subdomains at the top left of \Cref{fig:maxfptVsastepPsubdomPcyc_FD32_struc_geom_5-50K2-5L2M_2-3-4-6}), we see a sharp improvement in performance when increasing this parameter from 1 to about 10, but plateauing results beyond that.
-For larger subdomains, there is again some advantage in most cases to choosing a value slightly larger than 1, but little advantage in choosing large values (and, indeed, we see sharp degradation in performance with larger values of this parameter on the $6\times 6$ mesh at bottom right).
-Thus, in further results, we generally fix this value to be relatively small, either 1 or 5.